metaplex-foundation/metaplex/README.md

 ## Important NOTE

 Metaplex now follows a release versioning process called semantic versioning.
-If you are make a new market place, launching a candy machine or any live project that will handle real money, we recommend using a release tag.
+If you are making a new market place, launching a candy machine or any live project that will handle real money, we recommend using a release tag.
 Using a release tag will ensure that new changes don't break your UI.

 https://github.com/metaplex-foundation/metaplex/releases